 It is important that the transition phase before moving to secondary school supports pupils' ongoing emotional and physical development effectively.
-The school needs to ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human life cycle set out in the English and French national curriculum for science - how a baby is conceived and born.
+The School ensures that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human life cycle set out in the English and French national curriculum for science - how a baby is conceived and born.